yangmillstheory/vim-snipe/README.md

 > Why did you constrain to `line('.')`?

 There's no need to scan the whole buffer, given `set relativenumber`.
 Thus, this approach is more performant and IMHO more natural.

+> But I've been getting by just fine without this!

+Cool, then you shouldn't use it.
+I use it everyday, so it serves me well, and hopefully I'm not the only one.

 ### Contributing